tellspec-rafael/microservices/README.md

 client_1  | Client 0 Received [Hello 9]
 client_1  | It took: 10.074335 seconds.
 ```
 It shows that it took more or less 10 seconds to process all the requests for 1 client.
-This example client is doing 10 requests, each request takes 1 second to proccess on the worker for this demo.
+This example client is doing 10 requests, each request takes 1 second to process on the worker for this demo.

 You can define the number of clients:
 ```